DanySK/gson-extras/README.md

 This repository is a copy of gson-extras with the sole purpose of being shipped to Maven Central.

-*Note*: although the build produces Java 6 compatible class files, Java 7 in order to build, in order to perform all the tests.
+*Note*: although the build produces Java 6 compatible class files, Java 7 is required in order to build, in order to perform all the tests.

 ### *License*